davissp14/redis-proxy/README.md

 ```

-Once a secure connection to the icd redis server has been established, a slave can be attached by setting
+Once a secure connection to the ICD Redis Server has been established, a slave can be attached by setting
 `slaveof 127.0.0.1 5000`